LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 Version read requests work just like read requests except that the caller passes a version identifier and the persistence implementation must return that specific version of the resource.

 #### Update
 Update requests include a FHIRPersistenceContext, a resource logical id, and an updated version of the resource to save.
 FHIRPersistence implementations must set the `Resource.meta.lastUpdate` and `Resource.meta.versionId` elements before storing it.
-Typically, implementations will set the version of the updated resource based on the previous version of the resource which can be found in the FHIRPersistenceEvent (`FHIRPersistenceEvent.getPrevFhirResource()`) of the FHIRPersistenceContext.
+Typically, implementations set the version of the updated resource based on the previous version of the resource which can be found in the FHIRPersistenceEvent (`FHIRPersistenceEvent.getPrevFhirResource()`) of the FHIRPersistenceContext.

 Note: at the REST layer, an update request will first invoke read and then invoke update.
 Similarly, PATCH requests are converted to normal updates before reaching the persistence layer's update implementation.

-FHIRPersistence implementations SHOULD use the value of the `fhirServer/persistence/common/updateCreateEnabled` property to determine whether they should allow an update to a resource that doesn't exist yet.
+FHIRPersistence implementations SHOULD use the value of the [`fhirServer/persistence/common/updateCreateEnabled`](https://ibm.github.io/FHIR/guides/FHIRServerUsersGuide#45-updatecreate-feature) property to determine whether they should allow an update to a resource that doesn't exist yet.

 #### Delete
 Delete requests include a FHIRPersistenceContext, a Class object for the resource type being deleted, and the logical id of the resource to delete.